 I don’t know about you, but I hate weighing myself.
 The numbers never say what I want them to.
 Sure, it is exciting when you see the number go down.
 However, that doesn’t always happen.
 Today, let’s talk about five ways to measure weight loss without a scale.

 If you are working out hard and following a clean diet, your body will change.
 You don’t need a scale to tell you whether or not you are getting fit.
 Try tracking your progress in these alternative ways.

 If you are eating healthfully and exercising regularly, you will have more energy throughout the day.
-The only time this is untrue is if you are following an extreme fat loss diet.
-Professional athletes and bodybuilding competitors may go on an extremely low calorie, low carbohydrate diet to prep for an event, and this kind of diet can be draining.
-The general population should never follow a diet like this.
+The only time this is untrue is if you are overtraining or following an extreme fat loss diet.
+Professional athletes and bodybuilding competitors may go on an extremely low calorie, low carbohydrate diet to prep for an event.
+This kind of diet can be draining.
+The general population should NEVER follow a diet like this.
 A healthy diet and workout schedule will leave you feeling energized!
 If you have more energy, trust the process is working.

 If you want to check your weight loss without measuring anything, step into an old pair of pants.
 If they fit or are loose, you are on the right track!

 In my opinion, this is the most enjoyable way to track weight loss and strength.
 Every four weeks, I like to choose an exercise to work on for the month.
 Last month I worked on my pulls ups, and now I am so much stronger.
 I can tell all of that hard work has transformed my upper body.
 I have had clients set fitness goals to run a 5k or a 10k.
 Working towards that goal helped them focus on something besides the scale, which in turn helped them lose a ton of weight!
 Pick a goal or two and watch your body transform by how much stronger you get.